The best Maya ruins to visit, My personal Top 12

 El Castillo, or Temple of Kukulcan.

-Tulum is also very very busy.
-One of the reasons you can’t climb the temples no more.
-Unique for Tulum is its location on the Caribbean coast.
-Reason why it was the first Maya city spotted by the Spaniards in 1518.
+Unique is its location on the blue & golden Caribbean coast.
+Being the main reason why it was the first Maya city spotted by the Spaniards in 1518.

 The Maya ruins of Tulum, Quintana Roo, México.